-1) Ask staff to record common examples of pupil behaviour which, while not offensive, delays, interrupts or distracts learning.
+1) Ask staff to record common examples of pupil behavior which, while not offensive, delays, interrupts or distracts learning.
 Ask them to record these on the left-hand side of the paper.
 Give a few examples: pen tapping, swinging on chairs, chatter etc.

 Or, for the more adventurous, extrovert or secure staff team:

 2) Model a lesson starter using you as a teacher and several colleagues as students.
-Ascribe to them typical low-level disruptive behaviours: putting on make-up, examining the contents of their pockets, passing notes, calling out, fidgeting, chatting, arriving late, doodling.
+Ascribe to them typical low-level disruptive behaviors: putting on make-up, examining the contents of their pockets, passing notes, calling out, fidgeting, chatting, arriving late, doodling.

 Introduction – 5 minutes

 Share the objectives of the training with staff by suggesting they are twofold.
-First, to identify and discuss behaviours that make a daily and crucial difference to pupils’ ability to make maximum progress in class, so they can identify them quickly.
-Second, the session aims to provide staff, especially those relatively new to the profession or looking to improve their classroom practice, with skills they might adopt in their own teaching to minimise low-level disruption.
+First, to identify and discuss behaviors that make a daily and crucial difference to pupils’ ability to make maximum progress in class, so they can identify them quickly.
+Second, the session aims to provide staff, especially those relatively new to the profession or looking to improve their classroom practice, with skills they might adopt in their own teaching to minimize low-level disruption.

-Staff in groups now discuss the low-level disruptive behaviours they listed.
+Staff in groups now discuss the low-level disruptive behaviors they listed.
 Ask them to add others.
 If you like they could rate them, from five being the most frequently experienced and one being the least.
 Discussion will lead to anecdotes and dialogue, which is fine.
 (20 minutes)

 Go to www.teachers.tv/videos/43652 and show this 13-minute video, which charts the successful strategies one D&T teacher uses with boisterous Year 9 class.

-Ask groups to spend five minutes discussing what they have observed and see if any of the strategies used by teacher Kelly Hall could help them to address any of the low-level behaviours they have listed.
+Ask groups to spend five minutes discussing what they have observed and see if any of the strategies used by teacher Kelly Hall could help them to address any of the low-level behaviors they have listed.
 Record them on the right-hand side of their sheet.
 (25 minutes)

 Ask each group to add their own tips and ideas to the sheet.
 (10 minutes)

 Ask each group to select one technique its members have used and open discussion to all, listening to suggestions from each.
-Look for responses about positive language, relationships with students, pace and structure, positive rewards, calm assertiveness, use of sense of humour.
+Look for responses about positive language, relationships with students, pace and structure, positive rewards, calm assertiveness, use of sense of humor.
 Ask staff for examples.

 If you feel able, model typical conversations with students.
 Deal with the hairbrush distraction, for example, with praise and diversion tactics.
 The girl who gets her hairbrush out could be told: ‘Your hair looks great already, Karen.
 Can you look at the paragraph you’ve just written and tell me how you could improve that first sentence?’
 (15 minutes)